 The purpose of social security disability benefits is to provide financial assistance to individuals who have disabilities.
 It is not unusual for social security disability claims to be denied on the first go-around – often because they do not contain the necessary documentation.
 Therefore, if you are filing a claim for social security disability benefits – or if you are appealing a claim denial – there are certain documents that you should always attach in support of your claim.

-An experienced social security disability benefits attorney in your area can assist you with applying for the benefits that you need and can assist you with gathering the documents that are necessary for your disability claim to be successful.
+An experienced Garden Grove social security disability benefits attorney in your area can assist you with applying for the benefits that you need and can assist you with gathering the documents that are necessary for your disability claim to be successful.

 How to Apply for Benefits

 Applying for disability benefits is a multi-step process.
-One of the first and most important steps in the process is to gather all of the necessary information – including documentation – for the application.
+One of the first and most important steps in the process is to gather all the necessary information – including documentation – for the application.
 You will then need to fill out the disability application completely and submit it.

 Once you submit your application, it will be reviewed thoroughly.
-As part of this process, the Social Security Administration (SSA) will check to ensure that you have worked the required number of years in order to qualify for the disability benefits.
+As part of this process, the Social Security Administration (SSA) will check to ensure that you have worked the required number of years to qualify for the disability benefits.
 The SSA will also review and evaluate your work activities.
 Once your application has been processed, it will be forwarded to the Disability Determination Services Office for the state in which you reside.
 Once this office receives your disability application, it will make the final determination as to whether you are entitled to receive disability benefits.

 Documents that You Should Include with Your Disability Application